microservices-training/mule-environment-as-code/README.md

-# Mule Deployments as Code
+# Mule Environment As Code (EaC)

 ## Introduction
-Once you have declared your deployment target state in a file, the target state can be realised simply by committing the file to a source control system.
-Mule DaC framework will parse the file (deployment descriptor) and compare with the environment and make the necessary changes.
+Once you have declared your environment target state in a file, the target state can be realised simply by committing the file to a source control system.
+Mule EaC framework will parse the file (environment descriptor) and compare with the environment and make the necessary changes.
 For example, increase the number of workers in CloudHub for an application.

 ![Deployment Pipeline](images/deployment_pipeline.png "Deployment Pipeline")